Discover The Best Places To Travel With A Nut Allergy

 So I don’t want you to be limited by the list below.
 Instead, take it as a loose guide, but instead focus on learning how to make traveling with allergies safer in general so that you can fully feel confident wherever you’re going!

-It may feel like the research is daunting and time-consuming, but, I’ve outlined exactly how we plan and pack for a stress-free allergy-friendly vacation in my Food Allergy Travel Workshop.
+It may feel like the research is daunting and time-consuming, but, I’ve outlined exactly how we plan and pack for a stress-free allergy-friendly vacation in the Food Allergy Travel Workshop.

 In about 1-2 hours, I’ll show you step-by-step how to plan an allergy-friendly vacation or trip so you can make memories instead of stressing the whole time.